EbookFoundation/thoth-wiki/Home.md

 ## Bibliographic Reference Management Platforms

 All currently available bibliographic management platforms support import from [[BibTeX]] and [[RIS]].
 Overall, these appear to be the two major formats.
+An excellent overview of every single platform is provided on the [OpenOffice wiki](https://wiki.openoffice.org/wiki/Bibliographic/Software_and_Standards_Information).

 | Name             | Target User   | Type        | [[BibTeX]] | [[RIS]] |
 | :---             | :---          | :---        | :---       | :---    |